aximilli1212/peterhdd.github.io/_posts/2019-10-07-what-is-jenkins-pipeline.md

 layout: post
 comments: true
 title: What Is Jenkins Pipeline?
-description: In this jenkins tutorial, I will explain what is jenkins pipeline, what is jenkinsfile and how to use groovy code to execute jobs.
+description: In this jenkins tutorial, I will explain what is jenkins pipeline, what is jenkinsfile and how to use groovy dsl to execute jobs.
 ids: 7
 category: DevOps
 ---